 Making granola is so easy, that I literally haven’t bought a box at the store in over three years.
 But this recipe … this recipe takes easy to a whole new level.
 I love Erin’s concept to simply “set it and forget it” with the granola, and the fact that she keeps the recipe so basic (just oats) leaves a lot of room for experimentation.

 Erin recommends using a mixture of rolled oats and quick oats as it helps the granola clump a bit … and she was right!
-I changed the ratio, using more rolled oats, but it still clumped nicely.
+I changed the ratio, using more rolled oats, but the clusters were still lovely.
 Like the original recipe, I kept it simple, but did make a few modifications for taste and texture preferences and to make it dairy-free.
-I also tested it as a daytime recipe … and as it turns out, just a couple of hours will do …
+I also discovered that just a few hours is enough for this “overnight” granola!